LA2NI/PiHPSDR-Controller-V.5_inch/README.md

 There are 2 versions of the schematics and Gerber files.
 The latest version is with the possibility to use the Chineese rotary encoder (or the HRPG-ASCA#) I strongly advice to use the Chineese one!
 The software used is found https://github.com/g0orx?tab=repositories I am working with the BOM for this controller.
+The .fpd file can be opened by Front Panel Designer